matthew-e-price/CS_123A_Project/README.md

 # PhylogeneticTreeProject

-Team Members:
-  Rucha Deo
-  Aaron Sam
-  Joy Drew
-  Matthew Price
+Team Members: Rucha Deo, Aaron Sam, Joy Drew, Matthew Price

 This is where we will work on the code for the CS-123A project